FavourIyke/simple-php-file-management-system-/README.md

 # How to use
 - Download file from the master branch,
 - Unzip
-- copy it to your webspace
+- Copy it to your webspace
-- import the fms_db.sql file and connect to the database to manage user login/registration.
+- Import the fms_db.sql file and connect to the database to manage user login/registration.
-- Navigate to the index.php and explore.
+- You can now use it

 # Features
 - Login and registration system